 Platt College requires students to have laptop computers upon enrolling into the BSN program.
 Platt College has established minimum standards for student laptops.
 We recognize that many students begin their academic programs with very serviceable laptops and/or desk computers.
-If students wish to purchase a laptop prior to coming to Platt College, or use their existing laptop computer, it should at least meet the following requirements that are outlined on http://www.plattcolorado.edu/learn/online-learning.
-Hard copies of the requirements are also available by contacting the Admissions department at 303-369-5151 or by emailing admissions@plattcolorado.edu.
+If students wish to purchase a laptop prior to coming to Platt College, or use their existing laptop computer, it should at least meet the following requirements that are outlined on the following web pages: